benjamin200029/zuul-Project-Base/README.md

 -random transporter (discuss with others about implementation)

--non-player characters with clues/items for trade
+Erik working on an Apple vendor npc-non-player characters with clues/items for trade

 -make npc's move